dcjones/mk/README.md

   1. Add an 'S' attribute to execute recipes with programs other than sh.
 This way, you don't have to separate your six line python script into its own file.
 Just stick it directly in the mkfile.
-  1. Use sh syntax for command insertion (i.e. backticks) rather than rc shell syntax.
   1. Pretty colors.

 # Current State